 |Best time:||Low winds & Summer|

-The best place to put in for this paddle is at the He’eia Kea Harbor in Kaneohe.
+The best place to put in for going to the sand bar is at the He’eia Kea Harbor in Kaneohe.
 It’s located on the windward side of Oahu on the coastal highway called Kamehameha Hwy.

 Whether you’re coming from the North Shore, South Shore, or from Town (Honolulu) just follow signs for Kamehameha Hwy & keep your eyes open for a the boat harbor.
 The harbor is only about a 35 minute drive from Waikiki and Honolulu!